AmigaOS: AmigaOS 1.0 – 1.4

 Several features were deprecated in later versions.
-For example, the gauge meter showing the free space on a file system was replaced with a percentage in AmigaOS 2.0 before being restored in 3.5.
+For example, the so-called gauge-meter showing the free space on a file system, was replaced with a display in percentage from AmigaOS 2.0 onwards, before being restored in 3.5.
 The default "busy" pointer (a comic balloon showing "Zzz...") was replaced with a stopwatch in later versions.

 AmigaOS 2.0, 2.1

 AmigaOS 2.0 was released with the launch of the Amiga 3000 in 1990.
 Until AmigaOS 2.0 there was no unified look and feel design standard and application developers had to write their own widgets (both buttons and menus) if they wished to enhance the already-meager selection of standard basic widgets provided by Intuition.
 With AmigaOS 2.0 gadtools.library was created, which provided standard widget sets.
 The Amiga User Interface Style Guide, was published which explained how applications should be laid out for consistency.
 Intuition was improved with BOOPSI (Basic Object Oriented Programming System for Intuition) which enhanced the system with an object-oriented interface to define a system of classes in which every class individuates a single widget or describes an interface event.
 It can be used to program object oriented interfaces into Amiga at any level.

 AmigaOS 2.0 also added support for public screens.
 Instead of the AmigaOS screen being the only shareable screen, applications could create their own named screens to share with other applications.

 AmigaOS 2.0 rectified the problem of applications hooking directly into the input-events stream to capture keyboard and mouse movements, sometimes locking up the whole system.
 AmigaOS 2.0 provided Commodities, a standard interface for modifying or scanning input events.
 This included a standard method for specifying global "hotkey" key-sequences, and a Commodities Exchange registry for the user to see which commodities were running.

 AmigaOS 2.1 introduced AmigaGuide, a simple text-only hypertext markup scheme and browser, for providing online help inside applications.
 It also introduced Installer, a standard software installation program, driven by a LISP-like scripting language.

 AmigaOS 2.1 introduced multi-lingual locale support through locale.library and for the first time AmigaOS was translated to different languages.